SB-2259

 Enforcement Authority

 Enforcement is split by entity type.
-For licensed health facilities and licensed clinics, the Department of Financial and Professional Regulation enforces via penalties implemented by rule.
+For licensed health facilities and licensed clinics, the Department of Financial and Professional Regulation enforces through penalties implemented by rule.
 For physicians, the Illinois State Medical Board determines and imposes penalties.
-Enforcement is agency-initiated; no private right of action is created.
-No cure period or safe harbor is specified beyond the human-review exemption in subsection (c).
+Enforcement is agency-initiated through existing regulatory and licensing authority.
+No private right of action is created.

 Penalties

 Penalties for licensed health facilities and licensed clinics are to be implemented by the Department of Financial and Professional Regulation by rule.
 Penalties for physicians are to be determined by the Illinois State Medical Board.
-No statutory minimum, maximum, or specific remedy type is specified in the bill text — penalty amounts and types are delegated to rulemaking and board determination.
+No statutory minimum, private damages, or attorney fee provisions are specified in the bill text; penalty amounts and types are delegated to the respective regulatory bodies.

 Who Is Covered